Samiha Shimmi

 Samiha Shimmi - PhD Candidate

-I am a Ph.D. candidate in Computer Science at Northern Illinois University, advised by Dr. Mona Rahimi, conducting my research within the Reliable AI-enabled Software Engineering Laboratory (RAISE).
+I am a Ph.D. candidate in Computer Science at Northern Illinois University, advised by Dr. Mona Rahimi, and a member of the Reliable AI-enabled Software Engineering (RAISE) Laboratory.

 News & Highlights